 - Inverted canine teeth (dental malocclusion)

-Hip dysplasia (malformation of the hip joints causing pain and disability): breed mean score 7 (parents should be lower).
+- Hip dysplasia: breed mean score 7 (parents should be lower).
 Note that very few dogs are hip scored in this breed and the mean score could be lower or higher.

 DNA Tests Available